TokyoHackerspace/ths-website-base/README.md

 Now that the base environment is set you can use the make file to finish the build process.
 Enter into the base repository in the terminal window and type `make build`.
 The system will now clone the rest of the repositories needed to run the development environment.

-`ths-website-rproxy` contains the nginx reverse proxy configuration `ths-website-apache-php` contains the apache server used to host the main site and dokuwiki.
+* `ths-website-rproxy` contains the nginx reverse proxy configuration
+* `ths-website-apache-php` contains the apache server used to host the main site and akihabara tour subsite.

+`Dokuwiki` and `partkeepr` have their docker containers.
+They will be built in the next stage.

+### Docker

+If you don't already have docker installed locally the please [**follow the instructions on docker's website**](https://docs.docker.com/install/).